Desert Island Discs: Notable guests

-The first castaway was Vic Oliver, and several castaways, including Celia Johnson, Arthur Askey, Trevor Nunn, John Schlesinger, Kenneth Williams, Terry Wogan, Brian Rix, David Attenborough, John Mortimer, Adele Leigh and Stephen Fry have been cast away more than once.
-The most requested piece of music over the first 60 years was "Ode to Joy", the last movement of Beethoven's Ninth Symphony.
+The first castaway was Vic Oliver, and several castaways, including Celia Johnson, Arthur Askey, Trevor Nunn, John Schlesinger, Kenneth Williams, Terry Wogan, Brian Rix, David Attenborough, John Mortimer, Adele Leigh, Delia Smith and Stephen Fry, have been cast away more than once.
+The most requested piece of music over the first 60 years was "Ode to Joy", the last movement of Ludwig van Beethoven's Ninth Symphony.
 One of the most remarked broadcasts was Elisabeth Schwarzkopf's 1958 selection of seven of her own recordings.
-This record was subsequently beaten by British pianist Dame Moura Lympany on her second appearance on the programme on 28 July 1979 when all eight of her selections were of her own recordings.
+This record was subsequently beaten by the pianist Moura Lympany on her second appearance on the programme on 28 July 1979 when all eight of her selections were of her own recordings.

-In the early 1970s, Alistair MacLean was chosen as a guest, but the head of the European wing of the Ontario Tourist Bureau, who had the same name, was accidentally invited instead.
+In the early 1970s the writer Alistair MacLean was chosen as a guest, but the head of the European wing of the Ontario Tourist Bureau, who had the same name, was accidentally invited instead.
 Plomley realised the error while conversing with MacLean shortly before they were set to record the programme.
 Without any time to find another guest, the interview was completed, but it was never broadcast.

-In January 1981, Princess Margaret appeared as a castaway on the show.
+In January 1981 Princess Margaret appeared as a castaway on the programme.